app-generator/sample-django-debug-toolbar/README.md

-# Django Soft UI Dashboard
+# Django Add Debug Toolbar

 Open-source sample provided by AppSeed on top of Django Soft UI Dashboard that provides a pre-configured codebase with **Django Debug Toolbar** plugin. or newcomers, the Django Debug Toolbar is a configurable set of panels that bumps various information about the current request/response when clicked.